UC San Diego Student-Run Free Clinic Project: History

-Students at the UC San Diego School of Medicine had wanted to start a free clinic for many years however, the models initially proposed did not gain the support of UC San Diego administration.
-One day, a UC San Diego pre-med student who had served at the Suitcase Clinic in Berkeley, California approached Dr. Ellen Beck, M.D, Clinical Professor in the Department of Family and Preventive Medicine at UC San Diego.
+Students at the UC San Diego School of Medicine had wanted to start a free clinic for many years; however, the models initially proposed did not gain the support of UC San Diego administration.
+One day, a UC San Diego pre-med student who had served at the Suitcase Clinic in Berkeley, California, approached Dr. Ellen Beck, M.D, Clinical Professor in the Department of Family and Preventive Medicine at UC San Diego.
 Together, they called a meeting of interested students and formed a planning committee.
 The key learning for the team was that an exclusive building was not needed to house the clinic; the project needed an established community partner that could provide them with support and facilities.

-The team identified a well established program already serving the homeless at the Pacific Beach United Methodist Church.
+The team identified a well-established program already serving the homeless at the Pacific Beach United Methodist Church.
 Mary Mahy, a formerly homeless woman, had created the Harvest for the Hungry program and was receptive to the idea of a free medical clinic.
 With her support and assistance, the UC San Diego Student-Run Free Clinic Project gained access to several rooms in the church that they could use during the evenings.
-Thus, the first UC San Diego Student-Run Free Clinic site was opened at the Pacific Beach United Methodist Church on in January 1997.
-On that first night, 10 patients came seeking aid and over the next few months the clinic became very busy.
+Thus, the first UC San Diego Student-Run Free Clinic site was opened at the Pacific Beach United Methodist Church in January 1997.
+On that first night, 10 patients came seeking aid, and over the next few months, the clinic became very busy.

 A minister from the First Lutheran Church in downtown San Diego, who was passionate about social justice and serving the homeless, heard about the free clinic that had started in Pacific Beach.
 He approached Dr. Beck and asked if a second site could be started at his church.
-This coincided with rising student interest for the project and with a sufficient number of medical student volunteers, a second site was opened in October 1997.
+This coincided with rising student interest in the project and with a sufficient number of medical student volunteers, a second site was opened in October 1997.

 The medical students then became interested in reaching out to underserved minority populations.
-Initially, Dr. Beck approached an inner city church.
+Initially, Dr. Beck approached an inner-city church.
 Though the congregation was primarily middle-class, the pastor of the church referred Dr. Beck to his wife, Dr. Louilyn Hargett, who was the leader at Baker Elementary School.
-Dr. Hargett along with the school's principal, Krisi Dean, welcomed the creation of a clinic and became partners with the UC San Diego Student-Run Free Clinic Project.
-During 1998, the San Diego Unified School District approved the request to use school buildings for a medical clinic.
-It was the school board's hope that the clinic would help to affirm the idea that school was at the center of the community.
+Dr. Hargett, along with the school's principal, Krisi Dean, welcomed the creation of a clinic and became partners with the UC San Diego Student-Run Free Clinic Project.
+In 1998, the San Diego Unified School District approved the request to use school buildings for a medical clinic.
+The school board hoped that the clinic would help to affirm the idea that the school was at the center of the community.
 On October 13, 1998, the UC San Diego Student-Run Free Clinic Project's third site was opened at Baker Elementary.

 Through the first 10 years of operations, the clinics provided no-cost healthcare to 7,500 people.
 At any given time, the clinics have approximately 2,500 active patients.
 The clinic funding comes from UC San Diego, grants, foundations, and donors.